kukalajet/off-by/docs/PRD.md

 The loop is four states.
 Latency and clarity at each transition are what make the game feel good.

-1. **Prompt** — A target time is shown clearly (e.g. `5.00s`) with a single primary action: **Start**.
+1. **Ready** — The round opens on a **freshly rolled random target** (e.g. `7.30s`), shown big and **alone on a distraction-free screen** — no chrome, no stats, no nudges.
+Reading the target is part of every round, so this state must carry nothing that competes with it.
+Tap anywhere to start.
-2. **Run** — On tap-down the timer begins and the on-screen number **immediately hides** (the screen may show neutral/ambient feedback but never the elapsed count).
-The same button now reads **Stop** (or the whole screen is tappable).
+2. **Run** — On tap-down the timer begins and the screen empties to neutral/ambient feedback plus a **dim, static target reminder** ("aim for 7.30s") — never the elapsed count.
+The whole screen is tappable.
 3. **Guess** — Player taps again to stop.
 The exact elapsed time is captured at the input event (see §11.1).
 4. **Reveal** — The game animates the result: the player's time, the target, and the signed delta ("**Off by +0.03s**" / "**−0.12s**"), plus an accuracy tier, coins earned, and a haptic/audio flourish scaled to how close they were.

-From Reveal the player can: **Retry** (same or new target), **Share**, or return to menu.
+From Reveal the player can: **Retry** (a **new random target** — never a replay of the same value), **Share**, or return to menu.
 The default, most prominent action is the next attempt.

+Because the target is rolled per round, the value can't live on the Home screen — Home shows a mystery placeholder (`?.??s`) and the roll is revealed at the Ready state.
+This is deliberate: it keeps Home honest (it never shows a stale number) and makes every round a fresh **sight-read**, not a memorized rhythm.

-**Critical loop principle:** the time from Reveal to the next Run must be near-instantaneous.
-Any friction here (a forced interstitial, a slow animation, a confirmation tap) directly suppresses rounds-per-session, the north-star metric.
+**Critical loop principle:** the time from Reveal to the next round's Ready state must be near-instantaneous, and Ready→Run is a single tap with no added latency.
+Any friction beyond that one deliberate read-the-target beat (a forced interstitial, a slow animation, a confirmation tap) directly suppresses rounds-per-session, the north-star metric.
 Interstitials are gated on round *count*, never inserted between a near miss and its retry.

 **Round bounds & misfires.** A round auto-resolves as a Miss after a generous hard ceiling (e.g. 30s) so a forgotten Stop can't hang the session.
 A stop faster than human intent allows (e.g. < 100ms) is treated as a misfire — discarded, not scored — protecting both the player's stats and ranked integrity (§11.3).